httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Senders can indicate their interest in Integrity fields and hashing algorithm preferences using the
-`Want-Representation-Digest` or `Want-Content-Digest` fields.
+`Want-Repr-Digest` or `Want-Content-Digest` fields.
 These can be used in both requests and responses.

-`Want-Representation-Digest` indicates the sender's desire to receive a representation digest on messages associated with the request URI and representation metadata, using the `Representation-Digest` field.
+`Want-Repr-Digest` indicates the sender's desire to receive a representation digest on messages associated with the request URI and representation metadata, using the `Repr-Digest` field.

 `Want-Content-Digest` indicates the sender's desire to receive a content digest on messages associated with the request URI and representation metadata, using the `Content-Digest` field.

-`Want-Representation-Digest` and `Want-Content-Digest` are Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}) where:
+`Want-Repr-Digest` and `Want-Content-Digest` are Structured Fields Dictionary (see {{Section 3.2 of STRUCTURED-FIELDS}}) where:

 * keys convey the hashing algorithm (see {{algorithms}});